350-401 · Question #1014

 A fundamental architectural difference is that SaltStack employs a minion-master agent-based model, while Ansible is agentless and primarily uses YAML for its playbooks.

-- A. This statement is incorrect as SaltStack and Ansible are distinct automation tools; SaltStack does not use an 'Ansible agent,' and Ansible is agentless, not relying on a Telnet server.
+This statement is incorrect as SaltStack and Ansible are distinct automation tools; SaltStack does not use an 'Ansible agent,' and Ansible is agentless, not relying on a Telnet server.

-- B. The description of SaltStack using an 'API proxy agent' is not its primary architectural differentiator, and Ansible is agentless, so the comparison is flawed.
+The description of SaltStack using an 'API proxy agent' is not its primary architectural differentiator, and Ansible is agentless, so the comparison is flawed.

-- C. Both SaltStack (often through SSH for initial setup or without minions) and Ansible primarily use SSH for communicating with target devices, while an event bus is a broader concept not directly contrasting their primary device interaction method in this way.
+Both SaltStack (often through SSH for initial setup or without minions) and Ansible primarily use SSH for communicating with target devices, while an event bus is a broader concept not directly contrasting their primary device interaction method in this way.

-Concept tested.
-SaltStack vs. Ansible architecture
+Concept tested: SaltStack vs. Ansible architecture

-Reference. https://docs.ansible.com/ansible/latest/getting_started/getting_started_comparison.html
+Source: https://docs.ansible.com/ansible/latest/getting_started/getting_started_comparison.html

 Topics